 MENU

-Below you’ll find real trade data from 80+ copy trades, the three rules I follow to stay profitable, and answers to the most common questions beginners ask before getting started.
+Below you’ll find real trade data from 80+ copy trades, industry profitability statistics, the risk rules I use to evaluate providers, and answers to the most common questions beginners ask.

 Contents

 Is Copy Trading Profitable?
-Yes — If You Respect the Blowup Risk
+Only If You Respect the Blowup Risk

 Let me explain the structural reason copy trading generates consistent returns — and the hidden risk that’s baked into that structure.